 15 reasons you should totally go camping with the fam:

 - The kids can play as hard and as loud as they want…until 10pm.

 - Sipping coffee in the fresh morning air…yes!

 - No need to fix hair or makeup, though teeth brushing is required!

-Can I tell you–from a girl who likes to be in her cozy house at night–that it really wasn’t so bad?
+From a girl who likes to be in her cozy house at night–it really is fun and relaxing despite the extra work it takes.
 Give it a try, even if just once.
-Just, if you do, be sure to be better prepared than we were.

 Just remember that warmth and coffee are really, really important.
 Pack extra clothes, and for the love of all things beautiful, take extra coffee!